jannis-baratheon/form3-take-home-exercise/README.md

 ## E2E tests

+Apart from the usual integration/unit tests there are also E2E tests that require a working Form3 API environment.

 ### Environment

-Apart from the usual integration/unit tests there are also E2E tests that require a working Form3 API environment.

-You can use [docker-compose](https://docs.docker.com/compose/) and the provided [docker-compose YML file](docker/docker-compose.ym) to start an enviroment locally:
+You can use [docker-compose](https://docs.docker.com/compose/) and the provided [docker-compose YML file](docker/docker-compose.ym) to start a test enviroment locally:

     docker-compose -f docker/docker-compose.yml up -d

-The enviroment will start on port 8080.
+The enviroment will be accessible on port 8080.

 ### Running the tests